Welcome, we’re glad you are here!

 • Step 3

-Meet with AEC faculty and staff, who will work with you to provide reasonable support as outlined in the documentation.
+Meet with AEC faculty and staff, who will work with you to implement your accommodations.

-One of the biggest adjustments for students with disabilities in college is learning how much the responsibility shifts to them.
-In high school, support services are often set in motion by the school—but in college, it’s up to the student to take the lead.
+One of the adjustments for students with disabilities is learning how the responsibility now shifts to you once in college.
+In high school, support services are often set in motion by the school—but in college, you get to take an active part in the conversation.
 That means disclosing a disability, requesting accommodations, and following through with the plan.

 But you’re not alone in this process.
 At Taylor, we’re here to help you make this transition with confidence.
-Taking responsibility for your learning includes being proactive, seeking support early, and following up with the Academic Enrichment Center (AEC).
+Taking responsibility for your learning includes being proactive, seeking support early, and following up with the Academic Enrichment Center.

 Collaborative Process